 Celebrating 30+ Years of Wild and Scenic Music

-Violinist, Elizabeth Baker, had a 40-year career with the San Francisco Symphony Orchestra (10 years) and the Los Angeles Philharmonic (30 years) before permanently moving to Taos.
-She now plays with the finest of New Mexico’s chamber and orchestra ensembles.
+Violinist Elizabeth Baker enjoyed a 40-year career with the San Francisco Symphony Orchestra (10 years) and the Los Angeles Philharmonic (30 years) before moving permanently to Taos.
+She now performs with many of New Mexico’s leading chamber and orchestral ensembles.

-Baker performed chamber music with her colleagues in the SFSO and the LA Philharmonic and was a member of XTet and Bach’s Circle, appearing throughout the Western U.S. for Chamber Music Northwest, Sedona, Bach Festivals in Los Angeles, Carmel and Oregon, South Bay Chamber Music, and Colly Soleri Music Center, among others.
-She was soloist three times during her tenure with the LA Philharmonic, all premieres and all receiving critical acclaim.
+Baker was an active chamber musician with colleagues in both orchestras and a member of XTet and Bach’s Circle, appearing widely in the Western U.S. for Chamber Music Northwest, Sedona, the Bach Festivals in Los Angeles, Carmel, and Oregon, South Bay Chamber Music, and the Colly Soleri Music Center.
+She was featured three times as soloist with the LA Philharmonic, all premieres that earned critical acclaim.

 Violinist and violist, Laura Chang, a native of Wisconsin, was born into a musical family, and began her violin studies shortly after her fourth birthday.
 She earned both bachelor’s and master’s degrees from Peabody Conservatory, under the tutelage of Martin Beaver and Pamela Frank, for whom she was a graduate assistant.